AliceO2Group/ReadoutCard/README.md

 Permissions
 -------------------
-Running the utilities as non-root is untested.
-We know there is a capability in the PDA driver to give permissions to non-root users, but this is untested as of yet.
-However, the PDA kernel module must be inserted as root in any case.
+The library must be run by either root users, or users part of the group 'pda'.
+In case of 'pda' group users, make sure the `/dev/shm/alice_o2` and `/mnt/hugetlbfs/alice_o2` directories have sufficient permissions that allow those users to create/read/write files.
-The "modprobe uio\_pci\_dma" must be run as root at some point
+Also, the PDA kernel module must be inserted as root in any case.

 Dependencies
 ===================